 latest draft plan means the draft strategic development plan submitted, or last submitted, by the board to the Minister before the start of the financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.

-55. Minister’s agreement to draft strategic development plan
+55. Agreed draft becomes strategic development plan

 When a board and the Minister reach agreement on a draft strategic development plan, it becomes the strategic development plan for the relevant financial year or the remainder of the year, as the case may be.

-56. Modifications of strategic development plan
+56. Modifying strategic development plan

 (1) A strategic development plan may be modified by a board with the agreement of the Minister.